Benoitdw/warnme/README.md

 ## Config
 .env file is needed for secrets.
-It has to be in `$HOME/.config/.warnme` You can take the .env file as a template.
+It has to be in `$HOME/.config/.warnme` See the [Wiki](https://github.com/Benoitdw/warnme/wiki) for informations how to create the file.
+You can take the .env file as a template.

 ## Usage